Appeals court throws out massive civil fraud penalty against President Donald Trump

+“I greatly respect the fact that the Court had the Courage to throw out this unlawful and disgraceful Decision that was hurting Business all throughout New York State,” the Republican wrote.

+James, a Democrat, focused on the parts of the decision that went her way, saying in a statement that it “affirmed the well-supported finding of the trial court: Donald Trump, his company, and two of his children are liable for fraud.”

-The decision came seven months after the Republican returned to the White House.
-A panel of five judges in New York’s mid-level Appellate Division said the verdict, which stood to cost Trump more than $515 million and rock his real estate empire, was “excessive.”
+The ruling came seven months after Trump returned to the White House, his political fortunes unimpeded by the civil fraud judgment, a criminal conviction and other legal blows.
+A sharply divided panel of five judges in the state’s mid-level Appellate Division couldn't agree on many issues raised in Trump's appeal, but a majority said the monetary penalty was “excessive.”

-After finding Trump engaged in fraud by flagrantly padding financial statements that went to lenders and insurers, Judge Arthur Engoron ordered him last year to pay $355 million in penalties.
+A lower-court judge, Arthur Engoron, had ordered Trump last year to pay $355 million in penalties after finding that he flagrantly padded financial statements provided to lenders and insurers.
 With interest, the sum has topped $515 million.

-The total — combined with penalties levied on some other Trump Organization executives, including Trump’s sons Eric and Donald Jr. — now exceeds $527 million, with interest.
+Additional penalties for executives at his company, the Trump Organization, including sons Eric and Donald Trump Jr., have brought the total to $527 million with interest.

-“While the injunctive relief ordered by the court is well crafted to curb defendants’ business culture, the court’s disgorgement order, which directs that defendants pay nearly half a billion dollars to the State of New York, is an excessive fine that violates the Eighth Amendment of the United States Constitution,” Judges Dianne T. Renwick and Peter H. Moulton wrote in one of several opinions shaping the appeals court’s ruling.
+“While harm certainly occurred, it was not the cataclysmic harm that can justify a nearly half billion-dollar award” to the state, Judges Dianne Renwick and Peter Moulton wrote in one of three opinions shaping the appeals court’s ruling.
+They called the penalty “an excessive fine that violates the Eighth Amendment of the United States Constitution.”
+Both were appointed by Democratic governors.

-Engoron's other punishments, upheld by the appeals court, have been on pause during Trump's appeal, and he was able to hold off collection of the money by posting a $175 million bond.
+Engoron's other punishments, upheld by the appeals court, have been on pause during Trump's appeal, and the president was able to hold off collection of the money by posting a $175 million bond.

+Donald Trump Jr. celebrated the decision by mocking James, who had periodically posted a running tally of the fraud penalty, with interest.
+Over a post from James in February 2024, when the tally was nearly $465 million, Trump Jr. wrote: “I believe you mean $0.00.
+Thank you for your attention to this matter.”

-The court, which split on the merits of the lawsuit and Engoron’s fraud finding, dismissed the penalty in its entirety while also leaving a pathway for an appeal to the state’s highest court, the Court of Appeals.
-Trump and his co-defendants, the judges wrote, can seek to extend the pause on any punishments taking effect.
+The five-judge panel, which split on the merits of the lawsuit and Engoron’s fraud finding, dismissed the monetary penalty in its entirety while also leaving a pathway for an appeal to the state’s highest court, the Court of Appeals.
+In the meantime, Trump and his co-defendants, the judges wrote, can seek to extend the pause to prevent any punishments from taking effect.

-The appeals court, the Appellate Division of the state’s trial court, took an unusually long time to rule, weighing Trump’s appeal for nearly 11 months after oral arguments last fall.
-Normally, appeals are decided in a matter of weeks or a few months.

-James has said the businessman-turned-politician engaged in “lying, cheating, and staggering fraud.”
-Her office had no immediate comment after Thursday's decision.
+In his portion of the ruling, Judge David Friedman, appointed by a Republican governor, was scathing in his criticism of James for bringing the lawsuit.

+“Plainly, her ultimate goal was not ‘market hygiene' ... but political hygiene, ending with the derailment of President Trump’s political career and the destruction of his real estate business," Friedman wrote.
+"The voters have obviously rendered a verdict on his political career.
+This bench today unanimously derails the effort to destroy his business.”

 Trump and his co-defendants denied wrongdoing.
-In a six-minute summation of sorts after a monthslong trial, Trump proclaimed in January 2024 he was "an innocent man" and the case was a "fraud on me."
+At the conclusion of the civil trial in January 2024, Trump said he was "an innocent man" and the case was a "fraud on me."
 The Republican has repeatedly maintained the case and the verdict were political moves by James and Engoron, both Democrats.

 Trump's Justice Department has subpoenaed James for records related to the lawsuit, among other documents, as part of an investigation into whether she violated the president's civil rights.
 James' personal attorney Abbe D. Lowell has said investigating the fraud case is "the most blatant and desperate example of this administration carrying out the president's political retribution campaign."